lennono/Car-Park/README.md

 No issues with starvation, as every thread will eventually have a turn at the outgates and the other threads need not wait on one another.

 ## Prevention
-We tried as close as we could to implement a non blocking algorithm using AtomicIntegers, there are no issues with blocking until the outgates, where a deadlock can’t happen.
+I tried as close as we could to implement a non blocking algorithm using AtomicIntegers, there are no issues with blocking until the outgates, where a deadlock can’t happen.

 **How to Run**